-Introduction to the ACT Exam
+Introduction to the ACT Exam and ACT Practice Test

 The ACT, or American College Testing, is a standardized collegiate examination, similar to the Scholastic Aptitude Test (SAT).
 In use since 1959, it is commonly used as an indicator of academic aptitude and readiness to enter college.
 Although the ACT is not as well-known as the SAT, it is almost as widespread; as of 2008, nearly all four-year colleges and universities in the United States accept the ACT test, although every school factors the results into admission decisions differently.